CECSpecialistI/CECSpecialistI/README.md

     * Participate in the PCC Monographic Bibliographic Record Cooperative Program (BIBCO) by enhancing full level BIBCO records in OCLC
     * As a member of the Metadata Implementation Group, review published metadata across the UW Libraries' digital-collections platforms and institutional repositories, provide feedback on proposals for describing new collections, and help articulate policies for non-MARC metadata practices at the UW Libraries
     * Participate in work, projects, and meetings in Collections & Content Portfolio, Cataloging and Metadata Services Department, Monographic Cataloging Unit, Metadata and Cataloging Initiatives Unit, and Special Collections
-    * Recruit and train student employees in Metadata and Cataloging Initiatives Unit
+    * Recruit, interview, and train student employees in Metadata and Cataloging Initiatives Unit
     * Participate in the writing of grant proposals and in grant-funded projects
     * Pursue opportunities for professional growth aligned with professional interests and goals
     * Follow trends in the profession and continually update knowledge of issues and current developments in cataloging and metadata services